-As Trump rattles markets, investors make tidy profit on Europe’s defence
+As Trump roils stock markets, investors are betting big on Europe’s defence

 After racking up double-digit gains this week, shares of top European defence companies are cruising at all-time highs as investors look to profit from Trump’s “America First” shake-up of the international order.

-Germany’s Rheinmetall and Hensoldt, which rose as much as 6 percent on Wednesday, are up some 86 percent and 90 percent, respectively, since the start of the year.
+Germany’s Rheinmetall and Hensoldt, which rose as much as 9 percent on Wednesday, are up more than 90 percent and 100 percent, respectively, since the start of the year.

-Italy’s Leonardo and France’s Thales have both gained more than 70 percent, while the United Kingdom’s BAE Systems is up nearly 40 percent.
+Italy’s Leonardo and France’s Thales have both gained more than 70 percent, while the United Kingdom’s BAE Systems is up about 40 percent.

 In stark contrast, the benchmark S&P 500, which tracks the performance of 500 of the biggest US companies, has dipped nearly 5 percent during the past month and is down 1.5 percent compared to the beginning of 2025.